 This is a general guide and all information provided can also be found on the following website:

-www.network.ac.nz
+www.network.ac.nz (Siobhan to check this still applies)

 What is Cancer?

 The body is made up of many different types of cells.
 Normally these cells divide and copy themselves in a controlled manner.
 In cancer one type of cell starts to divide and grow uncontrollably.
 These uncontrolled cells form into lumps (also called masses or tumours) that invade nearby parts of the body or can spread to more distant parts of the body through the lymphatic and blood systems.
 Not all tumours are cancerous, the non-cancerous or benign tumours do not spread throughout the body.